Single Doctoral-Level Business Courses

 Doctoral Business Courses

-This course studies the role of information technology in operations, decision making, and learning in organizations.
-The premise being that possessing adequate knowledge of technology is a pre-requisite for a successful manager.
+This course studies the role of information technology in organizational operations, decision-making, and learning, all under the premise that possessing adequate knowledge of technology is a prerequisite for a successful manager.
 The course explores the dynamic links between technology and business strategies.
-Topics reviewed are technology life cycles, mapping, core competence and competition assessment, as well as internal and external technology transfer.Learning Outcomes:
+Topics reviewed include technology life cycles, mapping, core competence, and competition assessment, as well as internal and external technology transfer.Learning Outcomes: